-If all parties agree and will collaborate on orders for closure, reunification, change of placements, etc., CM staff actively working with Childrens Legal Services (CLS) to get these filed expeditiously and emergency hearings are heard during shelter hearings each day.
-The leadership team works collaboratively with CLS to avoid any further delays.
+CM Staff will collaborate on orders for closure, reunification, change of placements, etc. CM staff actively work with Childrens Legal Services (CLS) to get these filed expeditiously and emergency hearings are heard during shelter hearings each day.
+The leadership team also works collaboratively with CLS to avoid any further delays.